Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 • Create the OAuth app

-• Register or reuse a worker
+• Register or reuse an agent

 • Polling loop